Michael Wilford (diplomat): Personal life

 In 1944, Wilford married Joan Law, a wireless operator at the Women's Royal Naval Service.
 They had three daughters.

 Wilford played golf as a hobby.
 He died on 28 June 2006, aged 84.

+Honours

+Wilford was appointed a Companion of the Order of St Michael & St George (CMG) in the 1967 New Year Honours.
+He was promoted to Knight Commander of the Order (KCMG) in the 1976 New Year Honours, and to Knight Grand Cross of the Order (GCMG) in the 1980 Birthday Honours.